cysouw/diathesis/text/c05_case.md

 ### [ NG ] Nominative+genitive {#sec:case-nominative-genitive}

 There are a few verbs in German that have a genitive argument.
 These verbs are slowly disappearing from the German language, and many of the verbs that are still around are considered rather old fashioned.
 It is out of an aim of completeness that these verbs are listed here, as they do not play an important role anymore in the current German language.
-The verbs listed here need a genitive Argument and there seems to be no possibility for alternations with other case or adpositional marking.
+The verbs listed here need a genitive argument and there seems to be no possibility for alternations with other case or adpositional marking.

 **Attested Verbs**